MathiasMantai/HTML-To-PDF/README.md

-# Image-To-PDF
+# HTML-To-PDF
-The user can load images through an input field and save them as PDF files
+img-to-pdf: Upload Images and Download as PDF
+htmlForm-to-pdf: Download PDF of Form Data

 NOTES:
 - .save() does not work on mobile devices, use the cordova file plugin for this instead